-In variational data assimilation (either 1D-Var or 3D/4D-Var), the accuracy of the analysis will depend on the backgrounderror covariance matrix B. This matrix specifies how much weight is given to the a priori profile compared to the observation, how the information from the localized observation is spread in the model space both vertically and horizontally (for 3D/4D-

-135 Var assimilation) and impose the balance between the model control variables.
+In variational data assimilation (either 1D-Var or 3D/4D-Var), the accuracy of the analysis will depend on the background-error-covariance matrix B. This matrix specifies how much weight is given to the a priori profile compared to the observation, specifies how the information from the localized observation is spread in the model space both vertically and horizontally (for 3D/4D-Var assimilation), and imposes the balance between the model control variables.
 However, due to difficulties in measuring the "true" state, this B matrix has to be modelled.
-Currently, climatological, spatially homogeneous and isotropic backgrounderror covariances are used operationally in the AROME model (Brousseau et al. (2011)).
-They are computed from 3h range forecast differences from an ensemble data assimilation over long time periods and the whole model domain.
-As demonstrated by Ménétrier and Montmerle (2011), climatological covariances are inadequate for fog areas which exhibit a much stronger

-140 positive coupling between temperature and humidity and attenuated vertical correlations above the fog layer.
+Currently, climatological, spatially homogeneous and isotropic background-error covariances are used operationally in the AROME model (Brousseau et al., 2011).
+They are computed from 3 h range forecast differences from an ensemble data assimilation over long time periods and the whole model domain.
+As demonstrated by Ménétrier and Montmerle (2011), climatological covariances are inadequate for fog areas which exhibit a much stronger positive coupling between temperature and humidity and attenuated vertical correlations above the fog layer.
 For this study, a similar approach as the one described in Ménétrier and Montmerle (2011) has thus been used to infer background-error covariances adapted to fog layers and to the AROME configuration and the time period of the experiment.
-To that end, the AROME ensemble data assimilation schemes (AROME EDA) that mimics in a variational context the approach taken in the stochastic Ensemble Kalman Filter (Evensen (2003)) has been used.
-The EDA explicitly perturbs the observations,

-- 145 the model and the boundary conditions, and gives in return estimates of analysis and background error covariance (Fisher (2003); Zagar et al. (2005)).
-The AROME EDA consists in running an ensemble of 3D-Vars in parallel, where the observations are perturbed according to their prescribed error statistics.
+To this end, the AROME ensemble data assimilation (AROME EDA) schemes that mimic in a variational context the approach taken in the stochastic ensemble Kalman filter (Evensen, 2003) has been used.
+The EDA explicitly perturbs the observations, the model and the boundary conditions and gives in return estimates of analysis and background-error covariance (Fisher, 2003; Zagar et al., 2005).
+The AROME EDA consists of running an ensemble of 3D-Var analyses in parallel, where the observations are perturbed according to their prescribed error statistics.
 The model perturbations are represented by an online multiplicative inflation scheme (Raynaud and Bouttier, 2015).
 The inflation factor is derived from the skill over spread ratio.
 The perturbed boundary conditions are taken from the global EDA (Raynaud et al., 2011).
-The EDA configuration used for this study corre- - sponds to the operational implementation since July 2018 with a horizontal resolution set to 3.2 km and an ensemble size of 25 members.
+The EDA configuration used for this study corresponds to the operational implementation since July 2018 with a horizontal resolution set to 3.2 km and an ensemble size of 25 members.

-122.24, 23.04, 23.84, 25.44, 26.24, 27.84, 31.4, 51.26, 52.28, 53.86, 54.94, 56.66, 57.3 and 58 GHz